Karen Buck: Parliamentary career

-Following Labour's defeat at the 2015 election, which saw Buck re-elected with a slightly decreased majority, Miliband resigned as leader.
-Buck nominated Yvette Cooper in the resulting leadership election.
-Cooper came third, with Jeremy Corbyn becoming party leader; Buck did not serve in any posts during his leadership.
-In the 2016 Labour leadership election, when Corbyn was challenged by Owen Smith, Buck nominated Smith.
-At the 2017 general election, Buck increased her majority by 14.7%, from 1,977 (5.0%) to 11,512 (26.6%), representing a 10.8% swing to Labour in the constituency.
+At the 2015 election, she was re-elected with a slightly decreased majority of 1,977 (5.0%), while Labour remained in opposition.
+Miliband resigned as leader, and Buck nominated Yvette Cooper in the resulting leadership election.
+Cooper came third, with Jeremy Corbyn becoming party leader; Buck did not serve in any posts during his leadership tenure.
+In July 2015, she was appointed to the Work and Pensions Committee, remaining on it until 2017.
+From 2015 to 2017, she was also a member of the Joint Committee on Human Rights and the Panel of Chairs.

+In the 2016 Labour leadership election, when Corbyn was unsuccessfully challenged by Owen Smith, Buck nominated Smith.
+At the 2017 general election, Buck increased her majority by 14.7%, to 11,512 (26.6%), representing a 10.8% swing to Labour in the constituency.

+Buck campaigned for 'Remain' in the 2016 European Union membership referendum, and voted against the triggering of Article 50 in Parliament.
+In a message posted on her website in November 2018, she wrote, "Most of my constituents know that I have always believed that Brexit would be a disaster and that no possible deal could replicate the advantages of our remaining in the EU."
+She continued, "And while I respect the deeply held views of many people who voted to leave, the fact remains that the 'Leave' campaign was based on a raft of promises which could never realistically be delivered, and a false prospectus was put before the British people."

 In December 2018, Buck's Private Member's Bill received Royal Assent as the Homes (Fitness for Human Habitation) Act, coming into force on 20 March 2019.
 If a landlord failed to let and maintain a property that was fit for human habitation, the Bill would give tenants the right to take action in the courts.
 The Bill received cross-party support.
-She was re-elected in 2019, with a small swing away from Labour, again with a substantial majority of 10,759 (25.07%), suggesting that Westminster North is now a safe seat.
+She was re-elected at the 2019 general election, with a small swing away from Labour, again with a substantial majority of 10,759 (25.07%), suggesting that Westminster North had become a safe seat.
 Nationally, Labour were defeated for the fourth time in a row, and a leadership election was held in 2020 to replace Corbyn.
-Buck nominated Keir Starmer, who won and consequently became party leader.
-In July 2020, she was made a Shadow Minister for Social Security.
+Buck nominated Keir Starmer, who won, and consequently became party leader.
+She was appointed Shadow Minister for Social Security in July 2020, serving in the role until she stepped down in September 2023.

-Views
+In January 2024, Buck announced that she would be standing down at the next general election; it was subsequently called in May, and held in July that year.
+She was appointed a Dame Commander of the Order of the British Empire in the 2024 Birthday Honours, which were announced in June.